Canyon Country Club Estados

 - No planting is permitted in the common areas without prior written Board approval.

-- Only one (1) sign, two-feet square with brown lettering on a beige background, may be displayed.
+- Only one (1) for sale, lease, or rent sign, two-feet square with brown lettering on a beige background, may be displayed.

 - Sign must be posted within the unit's exclusive use area.
 No signs may be posted in the common areas.

-- Antennas may not be installed without the Board's advanced written approval, subject to acceptance of liability form.
+- Antennas may not be installed without the Board's advance written approval, subject to acceptance of liability form.

 - All satellite dishes must have prior approval, subject to acceptance of liability form.